 He has studied post graduate manual and adjustment based therapy, traditional Chinese medicine and Japanese acupuncture, trauma release exercise (TRE) and teaches yoga therapy, breath-work, craniosacral therapy and stretch therapy.
 Andy used to be a teaching faculty member in the physiotherapy school at the University of Otago in New Zealand which enabled him to realise the rewarding nature of facilitating the development of students learning how to assess and treat physical conditions.
 Yet, he acknowledges that to tutor the development of BCST students, who acknowledge and put emphasis on felt-sense awareness, is awe inspiring.

 Andy runs a full time health clinic in the Sunshine Coast of Queensland, Australia where he also teaches yoga therapy classes and workshops for most of the year.

 It inspires me to witness the shifts in people when they re-orient their perspective from trying to change this or that, to one which is intimate with the vitality of change itself.

-When individuals no longer exercise and diet to get healthy, but instead wake their inherent health enough for exercise and diet to begin to be more of an option than a chore.
+When individuals no longer merely exercise and diet to get healthy, but instead wake to their inherent health enough for exercise and diet to begin to be more of an option than a chore.

 Yet, I have also become very aware how such potential is often buried by life's undigested experiences and encouraged to remain dormant by multitudes of interventions and techniques, which (ironically), were supposed to help reclaim their wellbeing.